ressiws/Discord-bot-typescript/README.md

 ### 🌠 How To Use
-- Clone repository
+- Download/Clone this repository, you can use `git clone https://github.com/ressiws/Discord-bot-typescript` in your cmd as long as you have [GIT](https://git-scm.com/) installed.
 - Go to the [Discord Developer Portal](https://discord.com/developers/applications) open your application > Bot and enable all your `Privileged Gateway Intents`.
-- Go to the [Discord Developer Portal](https://discord.com/developers/applications) open your application > OAuth2 > URL Generator and select `bot&application.commands`.
+- Go to the [Discord Developer Portal](https://discord.com/developers/applications) open your application > OAuth2 > URL Generator and select `bot & application.commands`.
 - Go to the [Discord Developer Portal](https://discord.com/developers/applications) open your application > Bot and grab your bot token.
 - Open config.json.
 - Paste your token on the `token` property.